Your Recruiter Just Resigned. Are Your Restrictive Covenants in Recruitment Actually Enforceable?

 When a recruiter leaves and joins a competitor, those relationships often follow.

-That’s why employment contracts commonly include restrictive covenants designed to protect legitimate business interests such as:
+That’s why employment contracts commonly include restrictive covenants, which are designed to protect legitimate business interests such as:

 • Client relationships